Arizona State Route 71

-State Route 71 (SR 71) is a 24.16 mi state highway in Maricopa and Yavapai counties in Arizona, United States, that connect U.S. Route 60 (US 60), east of Aguila with Arizona State Route 89 (SR 89) in Congress.
-It primarily serves as a shortcut between Prescott and the major roads going to California as there are no towns located on the route other than at or near the ends of the highway.
+State Route 71 (or SR 71) is a state highway in central Arizona that stretches between its northeast terminus at its junction with State Route 89 at Congress and its southwest terminus at its junction with U.S. Route 60 at Aguila.
+It primarily serves as a shortcut between Prescott and the major roads going to California as there are no towns located on the route other than at the ends of the highway.